cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 We will start by writting down our module's requirements.
 We are designing a simple governance module, in which we want:

-- Simple text proposals, that any coin holder can submit
+- Simple text proposals, that any coin holder can submit.
 - Proposals must be submitted with a deposit in Atoms.
 If the deposit is superior to a predefined value called `MinDeposit`, the proposal enters the voting period.
 Otherwise it is rejected.
 - Bonded Atom holders can vote on proposal on a 1 bonded Atom 1 vote basis
 - Bonded Atom holders can choose between 3 options when casting a vote: `Yes`, `No` and `Abstain`.
 - If, at the end of the voting period, there are more `Yes` votes than `No` votes, the proposal is accepted.
 Otherwise, it is rejected.
 - Voting period is 2 weeks

 When designing a module, it is good to adopt a certain methodology.
-Remember that a blockchain application is just a replicated deterministic state-machine.
-The state is just the representation of the application at a given time.
-It is up to the application devleper to define what the state will represent, depending on the goal of the application.
-For example, the state of a simple cryptocurrency application will just be a mapping of addresses to balances.
+Remember that a blockchain application is just a replicated state-machine.
+The state is the representation of the application at a given time.
+It is up to the application developer to define what the state represents, depending on the goal of the application.
+For example, the state of a simple cryptocurrency application will be a mapping of addresses to balances.

 The state can be updated according to predefined rules.
 Given a state and a transaction, the state-machine (i.e. the application) will return a new state.
-In a blockchain, transactions are bundled in blocks, but the logic is the same.
+In a blockchain application, transactions are bundled in blocks, but the logic is the same.
 Given a state and a set of transactions (a block), the application returns a new state.
 A SDK-module is just a subset of the application, but it is based on the same principles.
 As a result, module developers only have to define a subset of the state and a subset of the transaction types, which trigger state transitions.

 In summary, we have to define: